GAF Timberline Shingles Vs Certainteed Landmark Shingles

 - Impact Resistance

-It’s important to note that Fowler Homes is an Atlanta-based roofing contractor.
+It’s important to note that Fowler Exteriors is an Atlanta-based roofing contractor.
 Not every shingle offered by each company is offered in our market.
 Likewise, some shingles offered in our market aren’t offered in other areas.
 You can check availability for each shingle on their website at Timberline Shingles and Landmark Shingles.

 For GAF or Certainteed shingle installation in Canton, Marietta, or the surrounding area, contact us online today!